-External survey of all stock was completed in 2014.
-Stock is surveyed internally on a continuous basis.
-Remedial work is carried out where necessary to ensure continued SHQS compliance and property database is updated at the time of survey.
+External survey of all stock was completed in 2014 and there is an annual inspection of all roofs and rainwater goods.
+Stock is surveyed internally on a continuous basis - remedial work is carried out where necessary to ensure continued SHQS compliance.
+The Association's property database is updated at the time of each survey.
 No data is cloned.